Updating PMM Server Using Docker

 Docker images for all versions of PMM are available from percona/pmm-server Docker repository.

-When pulling a newer Docker image, you may either use a specific version
+When pulling a newer Docker image, you may either use a specific version number or the

-latest image which always matches the highest version
+latest image which always matches the highest version number.

 This example shows how to pull a specific version: